asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 - Anomaly Detection: Clustering can help identify outliers or anomalies within the data, which may represent unusual customer behavior.
 Detecting these anomalies early on can be crucial in predicting and preventing customer churn.

+Clustering is a machine learning technique that involves grouping similar data points together based on certain characteristics.
+The goal of clustering is to find patterns within the data, with the idea that items within the same cluster are more similar to each other than to those in other clusters.
+It is an unsupervised learning approach, meaning that the algorithm does not require labeled training data.

 K-Means algorithm has been used for clustering analysis in this project given its simplicity, efficiency, scalability, versatility and intuitiveness.
 However, it's essential to note that K-Means has some limitations.
 It assumes spherical clusters of similar sizes, and its performance may degrade with non-linear or irregularly shaped clusters.
 The number of clusters (K) needs to be specified in advance.
 We have selected three clusters considering both inertia plots and silhouette diagrams.

 The 3 clusters identified are the following: